What is the difference between LED vs OLED display

 Features of LED TVs

-While LED TVs provide a clear and detailed picture, they are limited in contrast and black color reproduction.
-Light often leaks through the edges of the pixels, making it impossible to reproduce true black color.
-The next generation of LED TVs were QLED TVs.
-QLED is a marketing term for advanced LED panels.
-QLED TVs use cleaner pixel materials to improve picture quality, although the underlying technology remains the same as standard LED TVs.
+The next generation of LED TVs was QLED TVs.
+QLED is essentially a marketing term describing improved LED panels.
+These TVs use purer pixel materials to improve image quality, although the basic technology remains the same as in standard LED TVs.

 Features of OLED TVs

-Samsung eventually re-entered the OLED market, adopting a different approach.
-Their panels feature larger RGB pixels, with organic diodes emitting specific colors, augmented by color filters to create the primary palette.
+Later, Samsung returned to the OLED market with a different approach.
+Its panels use larger RGB pixels with organic diodes that emit specific colors, supplemented by color filters to form the basic color palette.

-Modern OLED panels have solved many of the burn-in problems that characterized previous versions.
-Manufacturers have introduced OLED panel care systems, which are programs that monitor the performance of pixels.
-When running such a program, it analyzes what current is consumed by the pixels and makes adjustments in case of pixel degradation, which allows to eliminate residual images and extend the life of the panel.
+Let’s talk about OLED.
+The panels have solved many of the burn-in problems that were characteristic of previous versions.
+Manufacturers have introduced OLED panel maintenance systems, which are programs that control the operation of pixels.
+When launched, such a program analyzes the current power consumption of pixels and makes adjustments.
+This eliminates residual images and extends the life of the panel.

 CriterionLED TVsOLED TVs